-Curved fork length: Tip of snout to fork of tail
+Fork length = tip of snout to fork of tail.

-Curved fork length: Tip of the upper jaw to fork of tail measured along the contour of the middle of the body
+Curved fork length = tip of upper jaw to fork of tail measured along the contour of the middle of the body.

-Carcass length:

-Curved measure from posterior edge of gill opening to anterior portion of caudal keel
+Carcass length = curved measure from posterior edge of gill opening to anterior portion of caudal keel.

-Total length:

-Tip of snout to tip of tail
+Total length = tip of snout to tip of tail.

-Fish has been gutted and the head and fins removed, but is otherwise in whole condition.
+Dressed weight = fish has been gutted and the head and fins removed but is otherwise in whole condition.

-ADDITIONAL REMARKS: Stone Crab Stone crab traps must have a biodegradable panel, and must be permanently marked with their Florida stone crab permit number and color or their federal number and color.
-Spiny Lobster Only diving, bully nets, hoop nets, and traps not to exceed 2'x2'x3' allowed.
+ADDITIONAL REMARKS: Stone crab Stone crab traps must have a biodegradable panel and must be permanently marked with their Florida stone crab permit and color or their federal number and color.
+Spiny lobster Only diving, bully nets, hoop nets, and traps not to exceed 2'x2'x3' allowed.
 Bycatch of 5% allowed with trawls.
-Removal of spiny lobster tail allowed only when fishing exclusively in the EEZ on a trip of 48 hours or more, and requires a tailing permit.
-Cobia (ling) Drift gill nets are p rohibited.
-Allowable Octocorals Allowable octocoral means an erect, nonencrusting species of the subclass Octocorallia, except the seafans Gorgonia flabellum and G. ventalina, plus the attached substrate within 1 inch of an allowable octocoral.
+Removal of spiny lobster tail allowed only when fishing exclusively in the EEZ on a trip of 48 hours or more and requires a tailing permit.
+Cobia (ling) Drift gill nets are prohibited.
+Allowable octocorals Allowable octocoral means an erect, nonencrusting species of the subclass Octocorallia, except seafans Gorgonia flabellum and G. ventalina , plus the attached substrate within 1 inch of an allowable octocoral.
 Note: An octocoral with attached substrate exceeding 1 inch is considered to be live rock and not allowable octocoral.
-Tuna - Bluefin Allowable gear: rod and reel (including downriggers), handline, harpoon, bandit gear, purse seine nets.
-Incidental catch allowed with purse seine nets, fixed gear, traps, longline.
+Tuna - bluefin Allowable gear: rod and reel (including downriggers), handline, harpoon, bandit gear, purse seine nets.
+Incidental catch allowed with purse seine nets, fixed gear, traps, longlines.
 Tuna - others Allowable gear: rod and reel (including downriggers), handline, harpoon, bandit gear, purse seine nets, longline, and drift gillnet.
 Billfish Retention prohibited on longline and driftnet vessels; must be released in water alive.
-Swordfish Allowable gear: only drift gill nets less than 2.5 km, harpoons, and longlines may target, other gear is incidental catch. (dressed = gutted, headed and finned.)
-Reef Fish A Gulf Council pro A Gulf Council proposal to remove sea basses, grunts and porgies from federal management is under review by NMFS.
-Sharks Large Coastals: Sandbar Blacktip Dusky Spinner Silky Bull Bignose Narrowtooth Galapagas Night Caribbean reef Tiger Lemon Nurse Scalloped hamme Great hammerhe Smooth hammerh ad Small Coastals: Atlantic sharpnose Smalltail Blacknose Finetooth Atlantic angel Bonnethead Caribbean sharpn ose Pelagics: Shortfin mako Longfin mako Thresher Bigeye thresher Oceanic whitetip Sevengill Bigeye sixgill Porbeagle Blue Sixgill Illegal to remove th ne fins and return remain nder of shark to sea.
+Swordfish Allowable gear: only drift gill nets less than 2.5 km, harpoons, and longlines may target; other gear is incidental catch.
+(Dressed = gutted, headed, and finned.)
+Reef fish Sea basses, grunts, and porgies in the Gulf of Mexico are removed from federal management effective January 29, 1998.
+After that date, they may be subject to adjacent state regulations, even if caught in federal waters.
+Sharks Large Coastals: Sandbar, blacktip, dusky, spinner, silky, bull, bignose, narrowtooth, galapagas, night, Caribbean reef, tiger, lemon, nurse, scalloped hammerhead, great hammerhead, smooth hammer.
+Small Coastals: Atlantic sharpnose, Caribbean sharpnose, finetooth, blacknose, smalltail, bonnethead, Atlantic angel.
+Pelagics: Shortfin mako, longfin mako, porbeagle, thresher, bigeye thresher, blue, oceanic whitetip sevengill, sixgill, bigeye sixgill.
+Illegal to remove the fins and return the remainder of shark to sea.